ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 designed to cover the server-side, testable requirements.

-The sixteen scenarios (from MSWOPI\_S01 to MSWOPI\_S16) are designed to verify the MS-FSSHTTP request embedded in the HTTP body depending on whether MS-FSSHTTP is implemented or not.
+The sixteen scenarios (from MSWOPI\_S01 to MSWOPI\_S16) are designed to verify the MS-FSSHTTP request embedded in the HTTP body depending on whether or not MS-FSSHTTP is implemented.

-The four scenarios(from MSWOPI\_S17 to MSWOPI\_S20) are designed to verify the operations fully defined in the MS-WOPI Open Specification.
+The four scenarios (from MSWOPI\_S17 to MSWOPI\_S20) are designed to verify the operations fully defined in the MS-WOPI Open Specification.

 The following table lists the scenarios designed in the MS-WOPI test